-The area of study focused in this work is situated in the area of Santos (SP), one of most important and busy harbor of Brazil.
-It was used in this work a RADARSAT SAR image, Standard
+The area of study described in this work is situated in the Southeast of Brazil, specifically the area of Santos (SP), one of most important and busy harbor of Brazil.

 It was used in this work a RADARSAT SAR image, Standard mode, acquired on December 17, 2003.